DinoChiesa/Apigee-Edge-OIDC-Demonstration/consent-ui/Readme.md

 Check the [config](webapp/config) directory for the [config.json](webapp/config/config.json) file.
 This will let you set various things:

 * the endpoints for connecting into the Apigee Edge OAuth token dispensary.
-* info for the user authentication system
+* the option for the user authentication system

+As regards the former, you should specify the organization name and the environment name, and the basepath.
+These are dictated by where you've deployed the OIDC proxies: into which organization and environment in Edge, and using which basepath.

 As regards the latter, there are 3 possible user Authentication mechanisms: fake, local, usergrid.